Eruera Maihi Patuone

 His younger brother was Tāmati Wāka Nene.
-With his father and brother he was one of the first Māori people to have contact with Europeans when James Cook's ship visited in 1769.
+With his father and brother, he was one of the first Māori people to have contact with Europeans when James Cook's ship visited in 1769.

 Name

-He was called Patuone when born but acquired the more full name when he was baptised by Archdeacon Henry Williams at Paihia on Sunday, 26 January 1840, just prior to the initial signing of the Treaty of Waitangi on 6 February.
+He was named Patuone at birth and acquired his longer name when he was baptised by Archdeacon Henry Williams at Paihia on Sunday, 26 January 1840, a few days prior to the initial signing of the Treaty of Waitangi on 6 February.
 Eruera Maihi (Edward Marsh) was the name of Williams' spiritual mentor in England, and this name was also given to Williams' oldest son.
-Patuone's third wife was Takarangi, sister of the chief Te Kupenga a chief of Ngāti Paoa.
+Patuone's third wife was Takarangi, sister of Te Kupenga, a chief of Ngāti Paoa.
 Takarangi was baptised at the same time, adopting the name Riria (Lydia).
 Prior to this, in the Māori fashion, the name was simply Patuone, commemorating the deaths of two older brothers, Te Anga and Te Ruanui, killed fighting alongside their father Tapua during wars against the Whangaroa tribe Ngāti Pou, who had earlier been forced out of the Hokianga area by expanding hapu (sub-tribal) groupings of what later came to be called Ngāpuhi.